dpaulson45/PublicPowerShellScripts/Functions/New-EventLogMonitorObject/README.md

 ----------|------------
 LogName | The Event Log Name.
 Default Application.
 EventID | The Event ID number.
 Required.
+ProviderName | The name of source of the event that you can filter on.
 Level | The level of the event filter.
 TaskDisplayNameFilter | The filter on the event of the TaskDisplayName property.
 MessageFilter | The filter on the event of the Message property.